sarah-kurtz/html-portfolio/README.md

 # html-portfolio
-First attempt at an html website (Oct.
+My first attempt at an html website (Oct.
 2023)